liquidcarrot/sendinblue-v3-node-client/README.md

 Unofficial SendinBlue V3 API Node.js Client

 sendinblue-v3-node-client exposes the entire SendinBlue features via a standardized programmatic interface.
-Please refer to the full [documentation](https://developers.sendinblue.com) to learn more about official documentation.
+Please refer to the full official [documentation](https://developers.sendinblue.com) to learn more about the official documentation.

-This is the wrapper for the API.
+This is an unofficial wrapper for the API.
 It implements all the features of the API v3.
-It supports promises.
+It supports promises and callbacks.

 ## Installation